Jon Arnett

 Jon Dwane "Jaguar Jon" Arnett (April 20, 1935 – January 16, 2021) was an American professional football player.
 He was a first-team All-American out of USC and was chosen in the first round, second pick overall, of the 1957 NFL draft by the Los Angeles Rams.

-During a successful 10-year career in the National Football League, Arnett was selected five consecutive times to the Pro Bowl from 1957 to 1961 before chronic knee pain reduced his effectiveness.
+Arnett was a prototype of the modern National Football League all-purpose back, a game-breaker who excelled on runs from scrimmage, pass receptions and kick returns.
+In 10 seasons, he was selected five consecutive times to the Pro Bowl (1957–1961) before chronic knee pain reduced his effectiveness.
 He was elected to the College Football Hall of Fame in 2001.

+Arnett was known to teammates as "The Cat" and by the more common nickname of "Jaguar Jon" to fans and media alike.
+The nicknames were attributed to an "unusual sense of balance and body coordination which enables him to dodge, cut, and slip from tacklers."

 Biography

 Early life

-Jon Arnett was born April 20, 1935.
-He attended Manual Arts High School in Los Angeles, for which he competed on the school gymnastics team.
-Arnett later attributed much of his career success as an elusive running back to this early background in gymnastics.
+Arnett was born on April 20, 1935, and attended Manual Arts High School in Los Angeles, where he competed on the school gymnastics team.
+He later attributed much of his success on the gridiron to his gymnastics background.
 Arnett also participated in track and field in high school and later in college, specializing in the long jump.
-In 1954 Arnett posted a near-record of 24'8.75" in an NCAA meet.
+In 1954, he threatened the record of 24'8.75" in an NCAA meet.

-During his 1952 senior season, Arnett scored a total of 112 points, eclipsing the old single-season high school record of 110, in leading the Manual Arts Toilers to the Los Angeles city championship.
-The All-Southern California Board of Football, working through the Helms Athletic Association, named Arnett to the first team of the Los Angeles All-City high school football team and selected him as the 1952 Player of the Year.
+In 1952, Arnett scored 112 points as a senior, eclipsing the single-season high school record of 110 while leading the Manual Arts Toilers to the Los Angeles city championship.
+The All-Southern California Board of Football, working through the Helms Athletic Association, named Arnett to the first team of the Los Angeles All-City prep football team as well as Player of the Year.

 College career

-Arnett attended the University of Southern California, for which he played football and ran track.
+Arnett attended the University of Southern California, where he was a member of the football and track teams.
+It was on the gridiron where he made his name.
 Arnett was the multiple recipient of the W. J. Voit Memorial Trophy as the outstanding football player on the Pacific Coast.
-Arnett won the Voit Trophy in both 1955 and 1956.
+He was awarded the Voit Trophy in 1955 and 1956.